 Because we traveled to Bintan very soon after Indonesia effectively dropped its COVID restrictions, I imagine most of the staff are still new at their job.
 But if that was indeed the case, I wouldn’t be able to tell.
 Everyone seemed so capable and hospitable.

 We noticed throughout the stay that every single staff would always greet us when we pass by – with a smile, even if they are busy driving a buggy or transporting food around.
 I loved the staff at The Residence Bintan!

 But, we did notice some hiccups in the service.
 For example – although they deliver drinks to the lounges by the beach, the used cups were not cleared for a while.
 We even noticed our cups from the afternoon before were still not taken away the next morning.
-I also called the front desk to let them know about the termites in our room, but I don’t think anyone checked up on it.
-I hope they do check after we left.

 We did also notice that the service got better on Sunday night when there were fewer guests around.
 We came back to our room to a turn-down service and some sweets.
 This was not done on our first night on Saturday night.